jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` BUG: Player 2 red ball does not factor in 2 red balls potted in the same shot.

-+ `TODO:` BUG: Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.

 + `TODO:` Next player reverts to shooting for a red ball after a foul.
 + `TODO:` Revert to shooting for a red ball after a foul.